gojuno/engineering/specs/rxjava-2-migration.md

 ## Proposed Plan

-* Migrate independent semi-standalone services, i. e. `MetricsService` and such.
+* Migrate independent semi-standalone services.
-* Migrate MVVM components where possible using interop to communicate with required services.
+* Migrate UI components where possible using interop to communicate with required services.
-* Migrate remaining services since consumers (MVVM components) will be ready for such changes at this point.
+* Migrate remaining services since consumers (UI components) will be ready for such changes at this point.
 * Remove interop and RxJava 1-related dependencies.

 ## Tips and Tricks